ChasinSpin/astrid/docs/SettingsAndCalibrationForOccultations.md

 It also may not apply to every scenario.
 For example, an occultation campaign may specify the lowest SNR value, or they may be measuring something different than when a star disappears and reappears.
 I.E. They may have other considerations for requesting certain requirements.

+Signal-to-noise ratio(SNR) can often mean different things, depends on the source of the noise and the signal.
+Also, Pyote now has DNR (Drop-To-Noise Ratio).
+SNR always refers to the context in which it's being used.

 Finally, this guidance is for Occultations only.
 Astrid is capable of regular astrophotography, and you should use regular techniques (darks, flats, bias) when doing so.

 ## Summary